gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 she was going to take the longest, soapiest bath of her entire life.

-They stopped twice when they heard motors revving in the distance, crouching behind whatever cover they could find until the sound faded.
+They stopped twice when they heard motors revving in the distance, crouching behind whatever bushes were nearby until the sound faded.
-All of a sudden they found themselves among trees, fingerling willows no taller than they were and then larger ones whose branches bent in elegant sad arcs.
+After a few minutes they reached a stand of trees, fingerling willows no taller than Maddy and then larger ones whose branches bent in elegant sad arcs.
-Some of their leaves shimmered metallically, almost too faintly to be seen.
+Some of their leaves shimmered metallically, tinkling faintly in the breeze.
 The foursome steered clear of those ones.

 They had been walking for about half an hour